mpv-player/mpv/DOCS/waf-buildsystem.rst

    When adding a new feature using the old configure, one had to add a fair amount of code to the shell script to do option parsing, detection of the feature and declaration of variables for the Makefile to pickup.
-The worst part is this pieces are spread apart in the configure and copy pasted for any single case.
-That brings us to..
+The worst part is these pieces are spread apart in the configure and copy-pasted for any single case.
+That brings us to...

 2) --enable-feature has to be overridden by the user and helps them understand that they have libraries missing and should install them for the feature to be enabled.

-3) Must be customizable, hackable, pleasant to the developer eyes and to work with in general.
+3) Must be customizable, hackable, pleasant to the developers' eyes and to work with, in general.

 4) Must have separate configuration and build steps.

-Goal 2 comes as a given on pretty much any build system, since autotools made this behaviour very popular among users (and rightly so).
+Goal 2 comes as a given on pretty much any build system, since autotools made this behavior very popular among users (and rightly so).

 Goal 1+3 were somewhat harder to accomplish as it looks like all of the build systems we evaluated (waf included!) had problems with them.
 For reference we